jiem/my-common/README.md

       var Class2 = function() {...}
       ....

-      //test the existence of exports
-      if (exports) {
+      //Test the existence of exports for compatibility if (exports) {
         exports.method1 = method1;
         exports.Class1 = Class1;